‘Nobody talks about it’: Understanding the rise in youth suicide

 While the youth suicide rate in the U.S. did increase in 2020, the pandemic did not mark the start of a new trend.
 In fact, a National Vital Statistics report from 2020 shows those rates have been on the rise for more than a decade, which Benjamin Shain, M.D., Ph.D., who serves as the head of child and adolescent psychiatry at NorthShore University HealthSystem, can attest to.

-“Mental health and youth have been deteriorating for a while.
+“Mental health in youth has been deteriorating for a while.
 Definitely, before COVID….for probably for the last 10 years, with an increase in kids seeking services for common things like depression or anxiety, an increase in suicide attempts, and suicides.
 And this is true, again, even before the pandemic,” Shain told VERIFY.

 From 2000 to 2007, the National Center for Health Statistics (NCHS) said the youth suicide rate in the U.S. stayed around a rate of 7 per 100,000 children.
 However, 2007 marked the beginning of a dramatic shift, according to a 2020 report published by the CDC’s National Vital Statistics System (NVSS), which tracked suicide rates among Americans aged 10 to 24 from 2000 to 2018.